New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Next Generation Neutrino Observatories and Their Prospects

 \subsection{DUNE-FD}

-DUNE FD is a precision 3D liquid argon time projection chamber detectors (LArTPC)~\cite{Nygren:1976fe,ICARUSbible} in four independent large scale cryostats of which two will be constructed for the Phase-I operation with two additional ones to follow as resources become available.
+DUNE FD is a precision 3D LArTPC~\cite{Nygren:1976fe,ICARUSbible} in four independent large scale cryostats of which two will be constructed for the Phase-I operation with two additional ones to follow as resources become available.
 Each FD module has total LAr mass of 17~kt, $\sim10$~kt active mass.
 Thus, the DUNE FD in its final configuration is expected to provide a total of 40~kt active mass.
-The excavation of the new DUNE FD cavern has been completed as of January 2024, and the construction for the infrastructure for the detector system is ongoing.
-As part of this work, the 150k components, including the steel exoskeleton beams have been shipped from Spain and expected to arrive at SURF by the mid July 2024.
-The beneficial occupancy of the first cryostat is expected in 2026, which enables full scale construction of the first module which is expected to complete 2028 followed by the second FD in 2029.
+The excavation of the new DUNE FD cavern has been completed as of January 2024, and the construction of the infrastructure for the detector system is expected to complete by July, 2026, as of writing this whitepaper.
+All the cryostat steel components have been delivered to the storage facility in Rapid City, South Dakota.
+The SURF crew has began transporting the steel beams down to the cavern 1500~m underground early May.
+The delivery of the steel beams to the cavern for the first FD (FD1) is expected to be completed in late 2026 followed by the beginning of the cryostat construction, which is expected to be completed by August 2027.
+The detector assembly and installation are expected to begin late 2027, aiming for completion in the middle of 2028.

+While the FD1 construction is ongoing at SURF, the detector parts for the second FD (FD2) will be prepared with the goal of starting the installation in 2028, completing in about one year.
+It is expected to take about a year to fill FD1 with LAr, during which the FD2 assembly and installation will occur.
+The cosmic data taking for FD1 is expected to be ready in 2029 after filling FD1 with LAr, while FD2 will be ready for cosmic data taking in 2030.

 In addition to neutrinos from its accelerator-based beam, DUNE will also detect naturally occurring solar and atmospheric neutrinos, providing a valuable opportunity to test BSM physics.
 The precise measurement of solar neutrinos at experiments like DUNE and HK, with their large datasets, will not only enhance our understanding of the Sun’s internal structure and Earth’s composition through Day-Night asymmetry~\cite{Bakhti:2020tcj}, but also place constraints on NSI~\cite{Bakhti:2020hbz} and probe the mixing of super-light sterile neutrinos at low energies~\cite{deHolanda:2003tx,deHolanda:2010am,Bakhti:2013ora}.
-Similarly, the detection of atmospheric neutrinos at DUNE will provide constraints on NSI~\cite{Bakhti:2022axo} and offer insights into secret neutrino interactions~\cite{Bakhti:2023mvo}.
+Similarly, the detection of atmospheric neutrinos at DUNE will provide constraints on NSI~\cite{Bakhti:2022axo} and offer insights into SNI~\cite{Bakhti:2023mvo}.
+Note that for low-energy neutrinos such as solar neutrinos and supernova neutrinos with $E_\nu \lesssim$ 10 MeV, the neutral current scattering $\nu$-${}^{40}$Ar$\to \nu$-${}^{40}$Ar$^\ast$ producing photons in 5 MeV - 10 MeV photon can be also considered as a complementing channel~\cite{Tornow:2022kmo,Meighen-Berger:2024xbx}.